-The Pandemic Unemployment Assistance program will run from January 27, 2020 through December 31, 2020.
+The Pandemic Unemployment Assistance program ran from January 27, 2020, through September 4, 2021.
 Workers will be eligible for retroactive benefits and can access benefits for a maximum of 39 weeks.
 Individuals will be able to apply through the Division of Unemployment Insurance at the Maryland Department of Labor, either online or over the phone.
 No payments of PUA, FPUC, PEUC, or MEUC benefits will be made for any weeks of unemployment that ended after September 4, 2021.

 The amount would vary by state.
 All PUA recipients would be eligible for the $600 a week FPUC supplement.
 You would also receive a base benefit calculated according to Maryland's benefit formulas and using recent information about your wages, but no lower than half the state's minimum regular UC payment.